 Change – it pushed me in directions I did not want to go.
-The diagnosis of my daughter’s disability, divorce and the death of my sister took me down the dark and scary alley of life.
-Surely, you’ve found yourself in your own dark alleys.
+The diagnosis of my daughter’s disability, divorce, and my sister’s death took me down the dark and scary alley of life.
+Indeed, you’ve found yourself in your dark alleys.

 In the darkness, I developed good skills perfect for unpredictable situations.
 Searching for anything to scare away my fear, I found that I can be flexible and adaptable.
 Cultivating this ability prepared me for the unexpected and set into motion a new direction for my life.

 I am a change expert because of all I have been through.
-Here are valuable power strategies I want to share with you.
+So here are valuable power strategies I want to share with you.

 <strong>Know the Difference between Planning and Preparing.</strong>

 What could I do in this immediate situation?
-The urgency of unanswered moment forced me to see resources I didn’t see before.
-I learned to focus on ability than disability…hers and mine.
+The urgency of the unanswered moment forced me to see resources I didn’t see before.
+I learned to focus on ability than disability… and mine.

 Being prepared is more about being creative than having a plan.
-Planning assumes it will go as you thought it would, rather than it actually does.
+Planning assumes it will go as you thought it would rather than it does.
 Linking unrelated resources towards a clear goal is where our creative inventiveness emerges.

-Unless, your creativity leads you to have multiple plans, which, in reality, is being prepared.
-Plan A can be replaced by Plan B. If that fails, you have Plan C or D. The key is to have options.
+Unless your creativity leads you to have multiple plans, which, in reality, are being prepared, Plan A can be replaced by Plan B. If that fails, you have Plan C or D. The key is to have options.

 Preparedness allows for quick thinking.
 Immediately, we can engage the energy of the moment to focus clearly on a desired outcome.
 Questions like, “What do I need?”
 “Who do I need?”
 “What resources can help me right now?
 Whatever comes up, you have what you need.